 ICBSLP 2019 is honored to have Professor Girish Nath Jha as a keynote speaker.
 He will speak on "LT Resource Crunch - challenges and opportunities for South Asian languages"

-Prof Jha has been chair/co-chair for at least 12 international seminars/conferences and has been nominated member of more than 25 committees.
+Prof Jha has been chair/co-chair for at least 13 international seminars/conferences and has been nominated member of more than 30 committees.
 He was nominated to the editorial board of a leading journal from Springer and has been a reviewer of many leading journals and proceedings in the area of NLP.
-He has supervised 49 M.Phil and 22 Ph.D. students.
-Prof Jha has organized many international conferences.
-Prof Jha's efforts in collaboration with software industry has led to the development of key technologies for Indian languages.
+He has supervised 42 M.Phil. and 50 Ph.D. students.
+Prof Jha's efforts in collaboration with software industry has led to the development of key technologies for Indian languages including English-Urdu MT for Microsoft Bing Translator, predictive keyboards for several Indian languages by Swiftkey.
 His awards include Datta Peetha award for Sanskrit linguistics (2017), KECSS Felicitation award for promotion of Sharada script (2016)

-Dr. Niladri Sekhar Dash works as an Associate Professor in Linguistic Research Unit, Indian Statistical Institute, Kolkata (The Institute of National Importance, Govt. of India).
-For last 25 years he has been working in the area of Corpus Linguistics, Language Technology, Language Documentation and Digitization, Computational Lexicography, Computer Assisted Language Teaching, and Manual and Machine Translation.
+Dr. Niladri Sekhar Dash works as Associate Professor in Linguistic Research Unit, Indian Statistical Institute, Kolkata.
+For the last 25 years, he is working in the area of Corpus Linguistics, Language Technology, Language Documentation and Digitization, Computational Lexicography, Computer Assisted Language Teaching, and Manual and Machine Translation.